kdillo893/DevStackPractice/NOTES.md

 * Spring Web or MVC
 * Hibernate
 * JPA framework
+* I could just run a front-end server and back-end server myself and have them point at each other.

 https://www.digitalocean.com/community/tutorials/java-web-application-tutorial-for-beginners
 Specific known examples from my past with Intuit/Itrios involve the servlet/jsp handling.
 (Apache, Tomcat,